Git Large File Storage

-If the Allow LFS tick box is un-selectable (greyed out) this is because the instance administrator has disabled LFS support on the instance.
+If you cannot select Allow LFS, this is because the instance administrator has disabled LFS support on the instance.

-Installing and using the Git LFS command line client
+Install and use the Git LFS command line client

 Git LFS aims to integrate with the standard Git workflow as seamlessly as possible.

-- Enable Git LFS support in Bitbucket Server for repository you wish to use Git LFS (see above)
+- Enable Git LFS support for the repository (see above).